KSPI INVESTOR NEWS: Joint Stock Company Kaspi.Kz Investors That Suffered Losses Are Encouraged To Contact RLF About Ongoing Investigation Into The Com...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-20, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a leading securities law firm, announces an investigation into Joint Stock Company Kaspi.kz (NASDAQ: KSPI) for potential violations of the federal securities laws.
+NEW YORK, Oct.
+20, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a leading securities law firm, announces an investigation into Joint Stock Company Kaspi (NASDAQ: KSPI) for potential violations of the federal securities laws.

 If you invested in KSPI, you are encouraged to obtain additional information by visiting .